Josiah Karapani

-Josiah Karapani (born 19 January 2002) is a New Zealand professional rugby league footballer who plays as a er or for the Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.
+Josiah Karapani (born 19 January 2002) is a New Zealand professional rugby league footballer who plays as a er for the Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.

 Background

 Born in Auckland, Karapani is of Samoan descent.
 He played junior rugby league for the Otahuhu Leopards and junior rugby union for East Tamaki.
 He attended Pakuranga College before being signed by the New Zealand Warriors.

 Playing career

 Early career

 In 2020, Karapani played for the Warriors in the SG Ball Cup.
 In 2021, he signed with the South Sydney Rabbitohs, playing for their SG Ball, Jersey Flegg Cup and New South Wales Cup sides over the following three seasons.

 2024

 Karapani moved to the Brisbane Broncos for the 2024 season, originally on a train-and-trial deal before earning a fulltime contract in March.
 He began the season playing for the Burleigh Bears in the Queensland Cup.

 In Round 11 of the 2024 NRL season, Karapani made his first grade debut in Brisbane's 13–12 win over the Manly Warringah Sea Eagles.
 He played 9 games in his rookie season for the Brisbane outfit.